openhab/org.openhab.binding.zigbee/org.openhab.binding.zigbee/README.md

 ### Thing Types

-Most ZigBee things have the same thing type of `zigbee_device`.
+Most Zigbee things have the same thing type of `zigbee_device`.
 The binding will automatically discover the device features and provide channels linked to device functionality that it is able to support.
-A small number of devices that require a manual thing definition may be defined in the binding to support devices that have non-standard functionality, or do not support the autodiscovery functionality provided by ZigBee.
+A small number of devices that require a manual thing definition may be defined in the binding to support devices that have non-standard functionality, or do not support the autodiscovery functionality provided by Zigbee.

 ### Channel Types